PRANK CALLS and the LAW

 So when it comes to recording inbound calls, even if you live in a strict state like California, a simple announcement (example: "...this call may be monitored or recorded....") at the start of the call constitutes "consent".
 This worked well for me as I was able to legally record customer service calls for my CD's.
 Some businesses routinely announce that they record their calls, so nobody was "tipped off" that a prank was about to occur.
 Later I would approach them to sign talent releases to appear on my CD's, without any worry about having broken any wiretapping laws.

 In all of my years of recording and releasing prank call CD's I never once encountered anyone who ever questioned what state I recorded my calls in.
-This is not to say that there could not be that one-in-a-thousand nutcase person who will go after you tooth and nail if you violate wiretapping law.
+This is not to say that there could not be that one-in-a-thousand nutcase person who will go after you tooth and nail if you may happen to violate wiretapping law.
 While getting convicted of breaking wiretapping laws might be as rare as getting popped for J-walking, if you somehow manage to get caught and convicted, the penalty could potentially be stiff.
 The only way to be 100% safe is to record your calls legally, to and from 1-party consent states, or with verbal notification (described above).
 Click here to learn more about whether your state is a 1-party or 2-party consent state.
 The preface of phone books also usually has a paragraph that talks about wiretapping laws for that particular state.

 Now just because you recorded a call legally doesn't mean that you can now release the call.
 These state wiretapping laws actually only apply to whether or not it's legal to secretly record calls for PERSONAL use -- but certainly NOT for "broadcasting" the conversations to another person or to the world, which technically would be illegal in ALL states, and thus require the call subject's permission. ("Broadcasting" means putting the conversation on CD's, Internet MP3's, on YouTube, radio broadcast, sharing the recordings with friends, etc.) People have a certain "expectation of privacy" even in loosely regulated states like New York.
 Nobody in any state is expecting a private conversation to appear on YouTube or the next prank call album release!